bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

 <img src="images/E5.png" />

 Once you have entered the required information, press the blue Start my free trial button.
 You will be greeted by a page like this:
-Tan Tadha da dha--- Now you in  your google cloud platform!!
-Click on Google Cloud Platform appeared in blue colour at top left corner, and it will take you to the main dashboard:
+Tan Tadha da dha--- Now you are in  your Google Cloud Platform!!
+Click on Google Cloud Platform appeared in blue colour at the top left corner, and it will take you to the main dashboard:

                                             Dashboard will looks like
  <img src="images/E6.png" />